 4. Choose Debug --> Exceptions to force the method into the debugger when an exception occurs and choose the check boxes "Thrown".

 5. Optionally, you can include the line System.Diagnostics.Debugger.Break() to force a breakpoint at a specific line in your method.

-9.3 Setting up VS.NET to debug Client side Methods
+9.3 Debugging Client side Methods